Idaho

 Idaho Drone Laws (2026): Privacy, Police Warrants, and Hunting Rules

-Idaho lets any drone operator, including a government agency, be sued for secretly filming a targeted person or property for publication without consent under Idaho Code 21-213.
+Idaho lets any drone operator, including a government agency, be sued for using a drone to intentionally surveil, gather evidence about, or record a targeted person or property without their written consent under ; publishing or disseminating the footage is not required to trigger a claim.
 A 2026 law also closes off drones for deer and elk scouting each fall.
 Here is what pilots, landowners, and police can and cannot do.

 Federal Airspace Rules vs. Idaho State Law